 Do you know the demographics of your audience?
 You have to know your target audience’s age, gender, education, income, location, and language.
 Demographic information is essential in marketing.
 Apply it not only on Facebook but on every social media platform you have.

 What content works best with your audience?
 Determine which type of content your posts receive the most clicks, likes, shares, comments, and overall engagement.
 Replicate and test successful types of content.
 Testing is critical for publishing the best content on social media.

 Do all of your Facebook ads have the same goal?
 If you do not have a goal, you try to target too many different demographics with separate content.
 Limit your plans and narrow down your ad strategy.
 Aside from Facebook, several social media platforms offer advertising options but ensure that you have a goal for each campaign.

 How do you stand out against your competitors?
 Five years ago, 65% of online advertising revenue came from Google and Facebook.
 You have tons of competitors, and how can you make your brand unique and better than the rest?
 You can answer the question through paid ads.

 Post frequency and subject matter may change for each social media network.
 Here are some additional best practices for posting:

 You might think you need to post every hour on Facebook.
 But, the truth is, you should limit your posting frequency.
 It might annoy your followers if they receive several posts per day.
 At least two posts per day will guarantee freshness, consistency, and a higher chance to reach your audience.

-Most people tend to view Facebook at noon or at the end of the day.
+Most people tend to view Facebook at noon or the end of the day.
 Thus, it makes 1 pm to 4 pm the best time to post content.
-But, you do not have to stick on the exact time to post.
-Make variations, you can post at 2 pm today, then 4 pm the next day.
+But, you do not have to stick to the exact time to post.
+Make variations.
+You can post at 2 pm today, then at 4 pm the next day.
 Do not make it look robotic.
 Moreover, you can use automation tools to schedule posts at the best time.